mymaestro/AllanaCrusis/docs/instrumentation.md

 The basic part information will be set for all the parts you select in the instrumentation page.
 Set the basic part information by peforming the following steps:
 1. **Confirm composition details**: Title, catalog number, paper size (use the paper size for parts, not the score)
-2. **Set average page count**: Choose the number of pages for most parts in the piece; you can adjust individual parts' page counts later.
+2. **Set default page count**: Choose the number of pages for most parts in the piece; you can adjust individual parts' page counts later.
 3. **Choose the paper size**: Usually Folio (9x12") for band music, but can be other sizes

 ![Instrumentation setup form](images/screenshots/compositions-instrumentation.png)